awslabs/aws-lambda-web-adapter/README.md

 ## How to use it?

-To use it, copy the bootstrap binary from "aws-lambda-adapter:latest" to your container, and set it as ENTRYPOINT.
+To use it, copy the bootstrap binary from "aws-lambda-adapter:latest" to your container, and use it as ENTRYPOINT.
-Below is an example Dockerfile to package a nodejs application.
+Below is an example Dockerfile for packaging a nodejs application.

 ```dockerfile
 FROM public.ecr.aws/lambda/nodejs:14